 Now our advice…

-Before you get a Vizsla dog, the best thing you can do is talk with the breeder and get information on the dog’s full family medical history.
-Then you’ll have a better chance of knowing what kind of issues you may face with your dog later on in life.
-You can also eliminate some of the risk by choosing respectable breeders from either AKC or the Vizsla Club.
+Before you get a Vizsla dog, you can best talk with the breeder and get information on the dog’s complete family medical history.
+Then you’ll have a better chance of knowing what issues you may face with your dog later in life.
+You can also eliminate some risk by choosing respectable breeders from AKC or the Vizsla Club.

 And while…